fsuarez6/fsuarez6.github.io/_posts/2016-03-04-openrave-trusty.md

 tags: [Ubuntu, Robotics, OpenRAVE]
 comments: true
 ---
-This instructions are for installing OpenRAVE in Ubuntu 14.04 (Trusty).
+These instructions are for installing OpenRAVE in Ubuntu 14.04 (Trusty).
 For the official documentation of OpenRAVE, please refer to http://openrave.org.

 From my experience, the best solution to install OpenRAVE today is to build from source.